Jiikiam/Ethical-Hacking-Course/h1 Hacker Warmup/h1HackerWarmup.md

 # h1 Hacker Warmup

 Note: Assignment instructions have been given in Finnish, however, the I will answer in English.
-Below each question is direct translations from ChatGPT.
+After each question is direct translations from ChatGPT.

 The System I am using is the latest Kali Linux [Kali.org website](https://www.kali.org/releases/).